 The Geographic North Pole is the northernmost point on the planet, where Earth's axis intersects with its surface.
 Its latitude is 90 degrees north, and all longitudinal lines meet there.
 From there, every direction one turns is south.
 Because all longitudinal lines begin from it, the North Pole has no time zone.

-The location of the North Pole changes slightly with time.
-Earth’s axishas a slight wobble, and since the pole intersects with the axis, it wobbles along with it.
+Over time, the location of the North Pole changes slightly.
+Earth's axis has a slight wobble, and since the pole intersects with the axis, it wobbles along with it.
 Scientists have calculated that the pole wobbles about 30 feet over seven years.
 The precise point of the pole at any given moment is known as the instantaneous pole.